 - Dental implants don’t require the remaining natural dental structure to be significantly reduced in any way for accommodation, which is a much better outcome for the patient’s overall oral health and wellbeing.

-- Once fully restored, implant-retained teeth are virtually indistinguishable from natural ones when it comes to aesthetics, overall feel, and function.
+- Once fully restored, implant-supported teeth are virtually indistinguishable from natural ones when it comes to aesthetics, overall feel, and function.
 After some time has passed, a patient may not even be able to successfully point it out in the mirror.

-Missing One Tooth
+Missing 1 Tooth

 When rebuilding a single tooth, we can connect an individual implant to an all-ceramic dental crown.
 This new, painstakingly customized crown will be able to fit right in alongside natural teeth without negatively affecting their continuing wellbeing, which is ideal for the patient.

 While several implants covered with dental crowns can be used to replace several missing teeth in the mouth, our dentists may also recommend an implant bridge if a patient has multiple gaps that appear together in a row.
 Unlike a traditional dental bridge, this modern prosthetic is securely attached to two dental implants that appear on either side of the space, providing a sturdy base that allows the bridge to function in a healthy, reliable manner without altering the surrounding teeth.